 Memberships and Professional Organizations:

 Colorado Bar Association: Past Chair of the Solo/Small Firm Section; member of the Trusts & Estates section, active in the Orange Book Forms Committee; Elder Law Section; founder and content contributor for the CBA’s Solo/Small Firm Section blog www.SOLOinCOLO.com.
 Barb is also a featured blogger for the CBA/CLE LegalConnection blog.
 She is a member of the Arapahoe County Bar Association, Women’s Estate Planning Council, and the National Academy of Elder Law Attorneys.

-Barb has published several articles and is a frequent presenter at continuing legal education programs and community events.
+Barb has published several articles and is a frequent presenter at continuing legal education programs as well as community events.
 She is also a guest blogger at GriefLink.net’s blog.